-- The waste hierarchy will be followed to reduce waste to landfill. - Works are programmed to take five nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00.

-Best practice and pollution prevention measures will be included in the SEMP and implemented on site.
+- The waste hierarchy will be followed to reduce waste to landfill. - Works are programmed to take two nights to be completed on a rolling programme, with the aim being to complete the noisiest works by 23:00. - With good practice pollution prevention measures implemented onsite, there is a negligible risk of a pollution event e.g., compliance with the SEMP.